MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Methods

 \subsection{Participants}

 We recruited participants online through a crowdsourcing platform (Yahoo!
 Crowdsourcing).
-A single round of recruitment was conducted simultaneously for all three experiments (Experiment 1, Experiment 2, and Experiment 3), and participants were randomly assigned by the system to each experimental condition.
+Recruitment was conducted in a single round for all three experiments (Experiment 1, Experiment 2, and Experiment 3), with participants randomly assigned to each experimental condition.
 Multiple participation across experiments was prohibited by the platform.
 In total, 561 participants took part, of whom 64 were excluded due to incomplete or invalid responses, leaving 498 valid participants (353 male, 140 female, 5 preferred not to answer; $M = 51.69$, $SD = 11.67$ years).
-The number of participants allocated to each experiment, along with the required sample sizes calculated in advance, are reported in the respective Participants subsections.
+We provide information about the number of participants allocated to each experiment and the sample sizes that were calculated in advance in the following subsections.
 For all statistical analyses conducted in this study, the significance level was set at $\alpha = 0.050$.